-But the question remains: can Styrofoam be recycled?
+So the question is: can Styrofoam be recycled?

 Can You Recycle Styrofoam?

-So what you can do is to try giving it to some retailers and couriers (such as UPS) who accept packing peanuts or packing popcorn that they can reuse for shipping items.
+So what you can do is try to reuse it by giving it to retailers or couriers who accept packing peanuts or packing popcorn that they can use as shipping materials.

-Another reason why it’s difficult to recycle is because it’s a number 6 plastic, which means that it requires specialized equipment to be broken down successfully.
+Another reason why Styrofoam is difficult to recycle is because it’s a number 6 plastic, which means that it requires specialized equipment to be broken down successfully.

-GreenCitizen, however, accepts Styrofoam for recycling because we have our own condensing machine that can reduce it to roughly 1/90th of its original volume.
+GreenCitizen, on the other hand, accepts Styrofoam for recycling because we have our own condensing machine that can reduce it to roughly 1/90th of its original volume.